linzialessandro/Simplex-solver/README.md

 ## Problem Input Format

-The solver expects problems in the following standard form:
+The solver accepts problems in the following general form:

 **Maximize:** `Z = c^T * x`
 **Subject to:** `A * x [<, >, =] b`